 UX Researcher Salary Based on Country

 If you want to expand your range and leave the familiar borders of the United States, consider one of the following destinations.
-Here is a sample list of annual UX researcher salaries by nation, as compiled by Userinterviews.com, rendered in U.S. dollars.
-Note that the emphasis is not on the highest-paying nations but on sampling some popular destinations.
+Here is a sample list of annual UX researcher salaries by nation, according to Glassdoor.com.

 UX Researcher Salary Based on Company